 Journeying West: Distinctive Firearms from the Smithsonian

 Cody Firearms Museum

-Another firearm so selected is a beautifully embellished Jaeger rifle that belonged to Catherine the Great of Russia (1729 – 1796).
+A beautifully-embellished Jaeger rifle that belonged to Catherine the Great of Russia (1729 – 1796).
 A velvet cheek piece added to this firearm ensured her imperial face would not touch the stock.

 The Buffalo Bill Center of the West is an Affiliate of the Smithsonian Institution.